rulewis/journey-optimizer.en/help/using/building-journeys/journeys-message.md

 ## Adding a Message activity

-1. As always, start your journey with an event or a **Read segment** activity.
+1. As always, start your journey with an event or a **Read Segment** activity.

    ![](../assets/jo-message0.png)